 Andy is a life-long aviation enthusiast and avid pilot.
 He received an Electrical Engineering degree from the University of Wisconsin-Madison and currently resides in Peoria, IL.

-As an entrepreneur, Andy has worked in the international product manufacturing & importing field as well as the engineering industry.
-Currently, he works for Caterpillar's Advanced Components and System Division leading a team of service engineers in delivering support for some of Caterpillars most advanced mining technology products, including autonomous and remote control machines.
-In addition to aviation, Andy is passionate about volunteering.
+As an entrepreneur, Andy has worked in the international product manufacturing & importing field as well as the field of engineering.
+Currently, he works for Caterpillar's Innovation, Technology and Development Division leading a team of service engineers in delivering support for some of Caterpillars next generation machine technologies.
+Andy is passionate about volunteering.
 He is Caterpillar’s UW-Madison Campus Recruiting coordinator, a member Young Professionals of Greater Peoria, the Heart of Illinois United Way’s Generation United and the EAA’s Young Eagles program.
 He also participates as an industry volunteer for SAE’s A World In Motion program, which focuses on bringing science, technology, engineering and math education to life in the classroom.

 Lifeline Pilots Staff